YBHwang/clova-developer-guide/en-KR/CIC/References/CICInterface/DeviceControl.md

 Some user requests may contain a control request of their client device.
 If the analyzed user request is for controlling the client device, the client will receive a directive of the `DeviceControl` namespace.
 Then the client must perform the task instructed by the directive and then send the result to CIC.
 For more information, see the [Client device control workflow](#DeviceControlWorkFlow).

 The client device can be connected to a third-party Bluetooth device using the `DeviceControl` message.
 CIC controls the connection to a third-party Bluetooth device by sending a directive for Bluetooth pairing and connection to the client.
 The client will frequently report the information related to the paired Bluetooth device using the [`BluetoothInfoObject`](/CIC/References/Context_Objects.md#BluetoothInfoObject) of the [`Device.DeviceState`](/CIC/References/Context_Objects.md#DeviceState) context.
-For more information on creating a connection, refer to each directive and event.
+For more information on creating a connection, refer to each directive message and event message.

-The DeviceControl namespace provides the following events and directives.
+The DeviceControl namespace provides the following event messages and directive messages.

 | Message name         | Type  | Description                                   |
 |------------------|-----------|---------------------------------------------|